TeemuKoivisto/teemukoivisto.xyz/packages/client/blog/01-hello-world/hello-world.md

 Hohhoijaa.
 So what next?
 Maybe another blog post.
 Maybe I'll finally get to actually writing new stuff instead of rewriting the same projects all over again.

 While this setup currently is (probably) the most hipstery way of launching personal blogs that isn't completely esoteric, I probably won't rewrite this in a veery long time.
 Time is limited.
 Our lives last merely a fraction in the timespan of the universe.
 Do I **really** want to spend my limited existence redoing something I've already done before?
 I would rather just hang out in my underwear and drink beer.
 That at least wouldn't require one more style fix to satisfy my OCD.

+## 1 year later

+I'm not really sure why I last time stopped xx when I was so close to the finish line.
+I kinda recall that I, as a silly xxx, I tried to add as a final thing Google Analytics which seemed to have killed off my motivation to get xx.
+And who can blame me, that piece of crap is one soul-sucking piece of bloated UI that is as useful